 - In Person Drop Off: Hand-delivered in a sealed envelope from the institution to Cal State East Bay’s International Admissions Office located in the Student and Faculty Support building on the Hayward Campus in SF102.

 A ‘hold’ for international student health insurance is automatically placed in MYCSUEB for all F-1 students.
-The international health insurance hold will prevent you from registering for classes in Fall 2021.
+The international health insurance hold will prevent you from registering for classes in Spring 2023.

 If you plan to pursue study in the U.S. you will need to purchase insurance.
-If you will be taking online classes from outside the U.S. in Fall 2021 you may request a waiver of the insurance requirement.
+If you will be taking online classes from outside the U.S. in Spring 2023 you may request a waiver of the insurance requirement.